top of page

 That may be, but you don’t want to be in the arena with everyone else.
 That makes it too easy for your customers to switch back and forth.

-Differentiation ideas that work in real markets
+Differentiation ideas that work

 You don’t need to be flashy.
-You need to be meaningfully better in a way customers care about:
+You need to be meaningfully better in a way customers care about.

 • Reliability: consistent stock, consistent opening hours